Manhattan Plaza

 Manhattan Plaza is a large federally subsidized residential complex of 46 floors and 428 feet at 400 and 484 West 43rd Street in midtown Manhattan, New York City.
 Opened in 1977, it has 1,689 units and about 3,500 tenants.
-70% of the tenants are from the performing arts, 15% are neighborhood residents, and 15% are elderly.
+Under its Section 8 federal funding, it is mandated to maintain 70% of the tenants from the performing arts fields, while it chooses to dedicate 15% of turnover to neighborhood residents and 15% to the elderly.
 It occupies the city block bounded north by 43rd Street, east by Ninth Avenue, south by 42nd Street, and west by Tenth Avenue.
-Developed by HRH Construction, since January 2004 it has been owned by The Related Companies.
+Developed by HRH Construction, it has been owned since January 2004 by The Related Companies.
 Manhattan Plaza is the subject of a documentary titled Miracle on 42nd Street, released in 2017.

 History

-Construction on this "superblock" development west of Manhattan's Theater District was begun in 1974 by HRH Construction, a real estate construction and development firm led at the time by Richard Ravitch.
+Construction on this "superblock" development west of Manhattan's Theater District began in 1974 by HRH Construction, a real estate construction and development firm led at the time by Richard Ravitch.
 The project consisted of two 45-story residential towers at opposite ends of the block designed for middle- and upper-middle class rental tenants, with townhouses, shops, a health club and parking facility in the mid-block, financed with a $95 million mortgage by the City of New York under the New York State Mitchell-Lama Housing Program for middle-income housing.
 However, during construction, New York City went into a steep recession, and faced with mounting financial difficulties, the city was able to fund only $65 million of its commitment.
-The financial crisis also affected the city's housing market, and it became apparent that there would be little to no market for the apartments as originally been planned.
+The financial crisis also affected the city's housing market, and it became apparent that there would be little to no market for the apartments as had originally been planned.

 This was in part due to the location of the development in the heart of New York's then rough-and-tumble Clinton neighborhood—historically known as "Hell's Kitchen"—and the rapidly declining environment of the Times Square area, at that point the epicenter of New York's 'adult' and pornographic activities.
 Manhattan Plaza cleared out the adult businesses on the north side of 42nd Street between 9th and 10th Avenues.
-At the same time the 42nd Street Development Corporation under the leadership of Fred Papert and with Jacqueline Kennedy Onassis on its board was working on converting the adult stores on the south of 42nd Street between 9th and 10th into Off Broadway theatres now known as Theatre Row.
+At the same time the 42nd Street Development Corporation under the leadership of Fred Papert and with Jacqueline Kennedy Onassis on its board was working on converting the adult stores on the south of 42nd Street between 9th and 10th into Off Broadway theaters now known as Theatre Row.